 Flipside Program Advisory: We would love to get input from both youth and adults about how our program can improve or best serve your family.
-Please email your schools Coordinator or visit us during our office hours on Google Meets to learn more about this opportunity.
+Please click the button below or email your School Coordinator with your ideas and input.

 The after school program is a voluntary program and unacceptable behavior will result in dismissal from the program.
 The After School Program Coordinator reserves the right to dismiss students from the After School Program for the day as the result of unacceptable behavior.
 This will result in the loss of their transportation privilege and therefore may need to be picked up from the After School Program by a parent/guardian.
 Parents will be notified by phone or mail if a discipline referral occurs.
 Students who are dismissed on three different dates will be dismissed for the remainder of the current session.
 Students may enroll in the following session, assuming that the behaviors have been corrected.

 - Students are expected to attend ALL DAYS of programming.